MaxCere/CHKP-Quantum-API/README.md

 **Error**: Configuration validation fails with unsupported track type

 **Solution**:
-- Detailed Log and Extended Log require additional security blades (e.g., Threat Prevention)
+- Detailed Log and Extended Log require additional security blades (e.g., Application Control)
 - Verify required blades are enabled on gateways
 - Use standard "Log" option if advanced logging is not available